-Periodically inspect all steering hoses, linkages and helm assemblies.
-Signs of corrosion, cracking, loosening of fastenings, excessive wear, or deterioration must be corrected immediately.
-Check the hydraulic steering fluid level frequently and maintain the proper level.
-Periodic lubrication of all moving parts and connections with light waterproof grease is required.
-Failure to do so can lead to steering system failure and result in loss of control.
+A periodic inspection of all steering hoses, linkage and helm assemblies should be made.
+Signs of corrosion, cracking, loosening of fastenings, excessive wear, or deterioration should be immediately corrected.
+The fluid level for the hydraulic steering should be checked frequently and maintained at the proper level.
+Generally, periodic lubrication of all moving parts and connections with light waterproof grease is in order.
+Failure to do so could lead to steering system failure that would result in loss of control.